nccadman19/beau-belle/README.md

 ### Pricing

-1. A pdf document with a breakdown on pricing for the nail services provided by beau belle
+1. A pdf document with a breakdown of pricing for the nail services provided by beau belle

 ### Quiz